Skip to content

 Contracts

-Any class inheriting from sp.Contract defines a SmartPy contract.
+A SmartPy contract is defined as a Python class that inherits from sp.Contract.
 Each contract can have several entrypoints, each marked as sp.entrypoint.

 Inside a contract the __init__ function can be used to initialise the storage by assigning to fields of self.data.
 Entrypoints can modify the storage.
 For example: